-Pursuant to the Rights Offering Procedures, anthe Rights Offering will commence three Business Days from the entry of the Rights Offering Approval Order (the "Subscription Commencement Date") and will end on June 20, 2024 at 4:00 p.m. prevailing Eastern Time (the "Subscription Expiration Date").
+Pursuant to the Rights Offering Procedures, the Rights Offering will commence three Business Days from the entry of the Rights Offering Approval Order (the "Subscription Commencement Date") and will end on June 20,[], 2024 at 4:00 p.m. prevailing Eastern Time (the "Subscription Expiration Date").

-Pursuant to the Rights Offering Procedures, the Rights Offering Subscription Rights issued to Holders of Applicable Claims may not be detached or transferred separately from the corresponding Applicable Claim and related Rights Offering Subscription Rights.
+Pursuant to the Rights Offering Procedures, the Rights Offering Subscription Rights issued to Holders of Applicable Claims may not be detached or transferred separately from the corresponding Applicable Claim.
 Any attempted detachment of such Rights Offering Subscription Rights from the corresponding Applicable Claim by a General Unsecured Claimholder will be null and void, will have no effect, and will not be recognized for any purpose.
-The Applicable Claim and the Rights Offering Subscription Rights will transfer together as a unit together with the underlying Applicable Claim in Claims with respect ofto which such Rights Offering Subscription Rights were issued, subject to any such limitations, if any, that would be applicable to the transferability of the Applicable Claims.
-The Rights Offering Subscription Rights will not be detachable from the underlying Applicable Claims and may not be Transferred (as defined in the Rights Offering Procedures) separately from the underlying Applicable Claims.
+The Applicable Claim and the